Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description lists ideal use cases: numerology apps, birth chart calculators, life purpose discovery tools, personal development platforms, and astrology services.
-However, it does not provide explicit guidance on when not to use this tool or how to choose among siblings.
-The context is clear but lacks exclusions.
+The description provides clear context on when to use the tool, listing use cases like 'numerology apps, birth chart calculators, life purpose discovery tools, personal development platforms, and astrology services.'
+However, it does not explicitly mention when not to use it or name alternative tools, so it falls short of a 5.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.

-post_numerology_maturityCalculate Maturity number - Who you become in later lifeAInspect
+post_numerology_maturityCalculate Maturity number - Who you become in later lifeA

 Calculate your Maturity (Realization) number by adding Life Path and Expression numbers using Pythagorean numerology.
 This number reveals who you become in the second half of life, typically manifesting after age 35-40.
 It shows the ultimate goal of personal development and mature self-expression.
 Returns comprehensive interpretation including life transformation, mature personality, later-life purpose, and wisdom development.
 Automatically detects Master Numbers (11, 22, 33).
 Perfect for life coaching apps, midlife guidance platforms, personal development services, and aging wisdom tools.
 Get detailed 300-500 word meanings for all numbers 1-9, 11, 22, and 33.